computerclubsystem/ccs3-backend/certificates/README.md

 ## Using operator browser
 Note: This will soon be deprecated after implementing web application static files serving and WebSocket connection are combined in a single HTTP server:

 The certificate of `ccs3.operator-connector.local` is considered "not safe" by the browser.
 The operator must accept the certificate before connecting to the server.
 If you see certificate-related error in Chrome, click on "Advanced" button and then `Proceed to localhost (unsafe)` link.
-Open new tab and navigate to `https://ccs3.operator-connector.local:65444/` - this will cause Chrome to accept the certificate for the WebSocket connection.
-Now you can close this tab and refresh the previous tab `https://ccs3.operator-connector.local:65502/` - the browser should connect now without warnings or errors.